baztheallmighty/MTautodraw/README.md

 # MTAudotDraw

 MTAudotDraw is a powerful PowerShell-based tool designed to automate the creation of detailed network diagrams by parsing configuration files from various network devices.
-It intelligently processes device configs, discovers network topology using protocols like CDP and LLDP, and generates professional-grade diagrams in the **.drawio (diagrams.net)** format.
+It intelligently processes device configs, discovers network topology using protocols like CDP and LLDP, and generates  diagrams in the **.drawio (diagrams.net)** format.

 -----